alco-company/mortimer-bellis/WORKLOG.md

 - show current search in topbar
 - by_tenant or by_user on time_materials depending on :show_all_time_material_posts setting
 - :allow_create_time_material
+- show warning icon on insufficient_data on time_material

 ### 5/3/2025